 Just outside of Tampa, Hillsborough River State Park is a wild escape from city life.
 The clean and well-maintained park is a haven for campers, hikers and kayakers.
 Rent a bike, or rent a kayak to explore the wild twists and turns along the river.
-You're bound to see a gator, even if you take a short boardwalk stroll.
-Bring your camera, and never feed wild gators.
+You're bound to see a gator, even if you just take a short boardwalk stroll.
+Be sure to bring your camera.

 Wild alligators don't care if they live just a few miles from a NASA launch site.
 Merritt Island National Wildlife Refuge and nearby Kennedy Space Center are home to wild gators that sunbathe by trails and roads.
 Take a wildlife driving tour to see gators and dozens of species of wild birds from the comfort (and safety) of your car.